KenKundert/quantiphy/doc/user.rst

     >>> print(bytes)
     1.024 kB

-Finally, you can also specify *scale* and *ignore_sf* as named arguments.
-*scale* allows you to scale the value or convert it to different units.
+You can also specify *scale* and *ignore_sf* as named arguments.  *scale* allows you to scale the value or convert it to different units.
 It is described :ref:`in a bit <scaling upon creation>`. *ignore_sf* indicates that any scale factors should be ignored.
 This is :ref:`one way <ambiguity>` of handling units whose name starts with a scale factor character.
 For example:

 .. code-block:: python